JPLue/Coursera_Capstone/README.md

 ## 2. Data Description

 ### 2.1 Description of Data and Data Source
 The BIA layer represents the active BIAs in the City of Toronto that has been enacted by Council.
 Each BIA has been defined by a by-law and is represented by a Board of Management.
 The layer is updated as BIAs are created, amended or deleted by Council.
 This file is a polygon file that shows the BIAs Areas.
-The BIAs Data can be found at ...
+The BIAs Data can be found at https://open.toronto.ca/dataset/business-improvement-areas/.

 Also I used Data about Boroughs and Neighborhoods in Toroto.
-They can be found as GeoJSON data at...
+They can be found as GeoJSON data at https://open.toronto.ca/dataset/neighbourhoods/.

 The second part of the data for the analysis comes via the Foursquare API.
 This dataset contains venues located in Toronto, there location, name, venue category and user rating.
 The information collected will be for all the central neighborhoods in Toronto.